The Lord of the Rings (film series): Effects on the film industry and tourism

-The next year, Jackson himself sued the studio over profits from the first film, slowing development of The Hobbit prequels until late 2007.
+The next year, Jackson sued the studio over profits from the first film, slowing development of The Hobbit prequels until late 2007.
 The Tolkien Trust filed a lawsuit in February 2008, for violating Tolkien's original deal over the rights that they would earn 7.5% of the gross from any films based on his works.
 The Trust sought compensation of $150 million.
 A judge denied them this option, but allowed them to win compensation from the act of the studio ignoring the contract itself.
 On 8 September 2009, the dispute was settled.